asyml/texar/examples/vae_text/README.md

 # Variational Autoencoder for Text Generation

-This is implementation of VAE for text generation, with LSTM as encoder and LSTM or Transformer as decoder.
+This example builds a VAE for text generation, with LSTM as encoder and LSTM or Transformer as decoder.